-The policyholder pre-determines the amount of credits allocated to the HSA at the beginning of each policy year specified in the Summary of Benefits.
-Credits represent the monetary value allocated to the HSA by the policyholder and the amount that may be reimbursed by Blue Cross on the policyholder's behalf.
+The Plan Sponsor pre-determines if you have access to an amount based on the formula for calculating HSA credit at the beginning of each HSA year as shown on the Summary of Benefits.
+These credits represent the value allocated to the HSA by the Plan Sponsor and may be reimbursed by Blue Cross on the Plan Sponsor's behalf.